26SDD/26SDD/README.md

 🎓  I had pursued my post graduate studies part-time in Business Analytics and Business Intelligence with specialization in Artificial Intelligence from Great lakes Institute of Management in associate with The University of Texas at Austin - Red McCombs School of Business.

+🎓 Academic ePortfolio which highlights my academic projects and achievements in the PGP-BABI program.
+To view in detail, go to      https://eportfolio.greatlearning.in/sushen-deshpande

 🎓 I received my Bachelors in Electronics and Telecommunication Engineering from the University of Pune with Outstanding Distinction.

 Personal Linkedin Profile